How long do algae live? Edible algae - types, benefits and harm. General characteristics of algae

-Department of red algae (crimson).
+Department of red algae (purple algae).

 Department of brown algae.

 Due to the content of gas bubbles in the thalli of brown algae, most of them are able to maintain a vertical position.
-Thallus cells have differentiated functions: fading and photosynthetic.
+Thallus cells have differentiated functions: extinction and photosynthetic.
 Brown algae do not have a complete conducting system, but in the center of the thallus there are tissues that transport assimilation products.
 Nutrient minerals are absorbed by the entire surface of the thallus.

 Different types of algae reproduce by all types of reproduction: